taoyang1122/MutualNet/README.md

 - Follow the PyTorch [example](https://github.com/pytorch/examples/tree/master/imagenet) to prepare ImageNet dataset.
 # Run
 ## Training
+To train MobileNet v1, run the codes below
 ```
-python train_mutualnet.py app:apps/mobilenet_v1.yml
+python train.py app:apps/mobilenet_v1.yml
 ```
 Training hyperparameters are in the .yml files. `width_mult_list` is just used to print training logs for corresponding network widths.
 During testing, you can assign any desired width between the width lower bound and upper bound.
+To train other models, just use the corresponding .yml files.
 ## Testing

 Modify `test_only: False` to `test_only: True` in .yml file to enable testing.